Loki-Astari/ThorsSerializer/src/Serialize/README.md

     ====================================================
     <Name>Printer.h     <Name>Printer       A class that implements the PrinterInterface (defined in Serialize.h)
     <Name>Parser.h      <Name>Parser        A class that implements the ParserInterface (defined in Serialize.h)
-    <Name>.h            Name                A class "Name" that defines the names of the printer and parser types.
+    <Name>Thor.h        Name                A class "Name" that defines the names of the printer and parser types.
                         <name>Import        Import/Export function that simply wrap the Import/Export functions
                         <name>Export        generic function (using "Name") as input.